elvaliuliuliu/spark/docs/prepare-sparkdotnet-app.md

 ```

 Run the following commands to zip up the published files on **Windows**:

+In order to use the following commands, please remember to [set up environmnet variable for 7-Zip](https://stackoverflow.com/questions/14122732/unzip-files-7-zip-via-cmd-command) or you can manually right-click the folder -> send to zip.
 ```
 7z a <your application>.zip
 ```

 Now you are ready to submit your application via Azure CLI Synapse Tool!